Rachel Cruze joins me to answer a question from Anonymous: “My husband wants separate bank accounts and I don't. What should I do?”

 However, this is one case where I have to disagree with our guest financial expert.
 Marriage can certainly work with separate accounts, and there are many people in the personal finance and FIRE communities who can attest to that.
 Whether you have separate or joint accounts, though, being on the same page with your goals is key.

-For more on my own take, check out Nicole and I discussing this topic on this episode of Bread & Wine.
+For more on my own take, check out my wife and I discuss this topic on this episode of Bread & Wine or review these 3 smart alternatives to combining your finances in marriage.

 My Husband Wants Separate Bank Accounts: Closing Thoughts